 For new students and others living in University accommodation, our accommodation team has put a number of social distancing measures in place.

-If there is a local or national lockdown we will continue to follow the National Institute for Health Protection guidance and ask all students to remain in their current accommodation.
-We will also move to online teaching, learning and assessment, and support.
+In the event of a national or national lockdown we will continue to follow the National Institute for Health Protection guidance and ask all students to remain in their current accommodation.

 Visit Student News for full details of all these changes.